YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 - No, Izumo isn't missing from the PRiority list.
 She's just worthless.
 More details on why [here](https://github.com/YourWaifuIsShip/Azur-Lane-Guides/blob/master/AL%20Untier%20Guide.md).
 - If you're wondering why carriers are judged differently from the rest, consider the following - they have no self-defence capabilities against suicide boats and are inherently worse than big guns at handling hard targets due to ordnance scatter and unhelpful anti-Heavy modifiers, but their AoE damage dispatches waves better than big guns usually do and come stock with screen clears. tldr; BB/BC and CV/CVL do different things, holding them to the same standards makes little sense.
+- **TIERLESS MEANS YOU NOW HAVE TO READ THE DESCRIPTIONS INSTEAD OF FOCUSING ON THE IRRELEVANT ARBITRARY DAMN NUMBERS.
+YOUR QUICK OVERVIEW OF THE UNIT IS FOUND IN THE ROLES FIELD.
+ENJOY.**
 - **READ THE DAMN DESCRIPTIONS OR GHOSTLY HORSES WILL HAUNT YOU IN YOUR SLEEP.**

 ## Table of Contents